mgncodes/mgncodes/README.md

 ### Something about myself...

-I'm currently pursuing my BTech in Computer Science and Engineering.
-I love to code and develop useful products. 👩‍💻
+I'm a Software Engineer and I love to code and develop useful products. 👩‍💻

 ### I practice coding in: